erizov/Professor/semester_9/lecture_59_distributed_systems_advanced/crdt/README.md

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ### Short Description

 An algorithm designed to work across multiple networked computers or nodes.
-Solves problems like scalability, fault tolerance, and coordination in distributed systems.
-Example: Distributed consensus algorithm ensuring all nodes agree on system state.
-Works by coordinating actions across multiple nodes, handling network partitions, and maintaining consistency.
+Addresses scalability, fault tolerance, and coordination in distributed systems.
+Example: Distributed consensus approach ensuring all nodes agree on system state.
+Operates by coordinating actions across multiple nodes, handling network partitions, and maintaining consistency.

 **Key Characteristics:**
 - **Time Complexity**: Varies